voschezang/coding-handbook/management-principles.md

 Typical components:

 - Total returns.
-Delivered  value rather than produced value.
+Delivered value - rather than produced value.
 E.g.
   - Profit minus expenses and inventory.
   - Quality: high quality and low variance.

 - Relative returns.
 Delivered value relative to the effort or cost put into the system.
   - Efficiency: of the system as a whole or individual components (e.g. resources).
 This consists of resource utilization and throughput.

 - Agility: be able to adapt.
-Typical influences are lead time, batch sizes
+Typical influences are lead time, batch sizes.
+    - E.g. minimize the cost of change.

 Note that measures of success can be biased by how a component is perceived.
 E.g. a cost center of a profit center.